• Skip to primary navigation

 What is a Quinceañera?
 The History, Traditions, Dances, and Facts.

+So, what’s a Quince?
 The word Quinceañera is used in Mexico for a 15-year-old girl celebrating her birthday.
-A quinceañera is a celebration of a girl’s 15th birthday, although, for the most part, it is pronounced “Quinceañera,” derived from the Spanish words Quince and años, which means “fifteen years.”
+A Quinceañera is a celebration of a girl’s 15th birthday, although, for the most part, it is pronounced “Quinceañera,” derived from the Spanish words Quince and años, which means “fifteen years.”

 In many Latin American regions, a girl’s fifteenth birthday is celebrated as a Quinceañera.
 It is also known as a fiesta de quince años, fiesta de Quinceañera, and quince.
 Quinceañera is derived from the Spanish words “quince,” which means “fifteen,” and “años,” which means “years.”
 Those who celebrate this important birthday mark the transition from childhood to womanhood.